There are many things you can do to improve your IELTS Score, and my website is full of advice on how to do this.

 Time saved: At least one hour a day.

 - Wasted time: waiting for a bus/train, at the doctor’s, while your kids go to clubs etc. These are times when we might just scroll on social media.
-Can you carry something with you to work on instead, like your IELTS vocabulary revision notebook?
+Can you carry something with you to work on instead, like your IELTS vocabulary revision notebook or my planner?
+Or download my podcast on your phone?

 Time saved: I make my weekly IELTS podcast on my phone while my son has a French lesson.
 This routine gives me an hour a week block of focused concentration.